ArgyropoulosTh/ArgyropoulosTh/README.md

 Mechanical & Biomedical Engineer

-• Medical Devices • Wearables • IoT Systems
+• Medical Devices • Wearables • Mechatronics

 ---

 ##  About Me

-Mechanical and Biomedical Engineer specializing in the design, development, and validation of medical and IoT devices.
+Mechanical and Biomedical Engineer specializing in the design, development, and validation of medical devices and smart systems.
 Experienced in multidisciplinary collaboration with clinicians and engineers to deliver manufacturable, regulation-ready solutions.
 Designing next-generation medical and wearable devices from concept to validation.

 ---